richardmitic/soundcloud-tcp/README.md

 Current version: 0.1.1

 ###Usage
-All code is tested using Python 2.7.3.
+All code is tested using Python 2.7.3 on Mac OS X 10.6.
 It will *not* run in Python 3.
 To run the server:

 	python server.py